meetox80/zstio-tv/readme.md

 # Running
 > In order to run the app, just double-click on the executable of zstio-tv.
 It will automatically create an `modules` folder, where you can drop your built "binaries".
 You implement your modules yourself.
 You customize what modules you want.
 >
 > Modules loading times are different for every single system - matters from cpu.
-After the modules will be loaded, an config window will bump-up.
-After this step you will need around 10 seconds (API ratelimits, cooldown in order to avoid network issues) to fully calculate the replacements/substitutions on page 1.

 # Spotify integration
 >If you want to run it on your own, replace the Config.cs spotify data.
 Users are added in spotify development panel as long our spotify app isnt verified.
-If 1st authorization will fail, the zstio-tv will exit.
+>
+>Update: zstio-tv is skipping spotify integration by default.
+Enable it via config window [ESC]

 <hr>